 Ants are perhaps the most successful of all insects.
 There are approximately 8,800 species worldwide.
-With about 580 species in North America, of these, 83 are found in B.C.
+With about 580 species in North America, of these, 83 are found in the Pacific Northwest.

 In most areas of the world, they are among the most dominant of Insects.
 But it is not in terms of diversity where they dominate, but rather in numbers, in many areas they make up a large portion of the overall insect population.

 Most people have encountered them in a negative context, such as discovering them in your home.
 They can be serious pests in some areas.
 However, they are a key factor in ecosystem function and their removal would seriously alter its ability to function and many other organisms would be impacted negatively.

 They are also a staple food for many birds such as woodpeckers and they are an important dietary component for bears.
 For example, ants and their larvae are the main food source eaten by bears during the early spring.
 Bears will search for them actively during this period.
 On Vancouver Island, black bears depend on them throughout late summer and fall when the berry crop is poor.

 Carpenter ants are among the dominant in sub-boreal forests, where they are perhaps the most important organisms in physically breaking down wood.

 Many species are fierce predators and as such can be beneficial.
 Some species like thatching ants can have huge nests, containing many thousands of workers so they could have a significant impact on forest health by preying on the caterpillars of defoliator moths.

 They can affect their environment in many ways.
 Some species have been shown to surpass earthworms in the amount of soil they transport to the surface.